-Joe Matos Farmstead beef is incredibly marbled and tender, with a rich, decadent buttery flavor, owing to the longer maturity time of our cattle (18 or more months) and our life-long commitment to providing our animals with fresh, high quality forage and foodstuffs.
+Joe Matos Farmstead Heritage Raised Beef is incredibly marbled and tender, with a rich, decadent buttery flavor, owing to the longer maturity time of our cattle (18 or more months) and our life-long commitment to providing our animals with fresh, high quality forage and foodstuffs.

 Available from the Farmstead